The Maine AgendaGolf & Racquet Sports

 The short version

-The region has three genuinely good clusters of dedicated outdoor courts with permanent nets: Fort Williams Park in Cape Elizabeth (8 courts), Memorial Park in Scarborough (2 now, 8 more coming), and White Rock in Gorham (3 courts).
+The region has three genuinely good clusters of dedicated outdoor courts with permanent nets, and as of July 31, 2026 the ranking changed: Memorial Park in Scarborough (10 courts) is now the biggest, ahead of Fort Williams Park in Cape Elizabeth (8 courts) and Perennial Place, formerly White Rock, in Gorham (3 courts).
 Portland's own parks, Deering Oaks and Payson, have the most courts and the most people, but the nets are portable and Payson now needs an access code.
 Everything else is a lined tennis or school court where you play over a tennis net or haul your own.

 Portland